10 facts about emperor penguins

 Learn all about these brilliant birds of Antarctica!

 Are you wrapped up warm?
-We sure hope so – because NG Kids is off to the icy Antarctic to catch up with our penguin pals!
-Check out our ten top facts about these brilliant birds…
+We sure hope so – because Nat Geo Kids is off to the icy Antarctic to catch up with our penguin pals!
+Check out our top ten facts about emperor penguins…

 Emperor penguin facts